FTAI AVIATION SHAREHOLDER ALERT: CLAIMSFILER REMINDS INVESTORS WITH LOSSES IN EXCESS OF $100,000 Of Lead Plaintiff Deadline In Class Action Lawsuit Ag...

 Date

-(MENAFN- GlobeNewsWire - Nasdaq) NEW ORLEANS, Jan.
-22, 2025 (GLOBE NEWSWIRE) -- ClaimsFiler, a FREE shareholder information service, reminds investors that they have until March 18, 2025 to file lead plaintiff applications in a securities class action lawsuit against FTAI Aviation Ltd. (the“Company”) (NasdaqGS: FTAI), if they purchased the Company's securities between July 23, 2024 and January 15, 2025, inclusive (the“Class Period”).
+NEW ORLEANS, Jan.
+24, 2025 /PRNewswire/ -- ClaimsFiler, a FREE shareholder information service, reminds investors that they have until March 18, 2025 to file lead plaintiff applications in a securities class action lawsuit against FTAI Aviation Ltd. (the "Company") (NasdaqGS: FTAI), if they purchased the Company's securities between July 23, 2024 and January 15, 2025, inclusive (the "Class Period").
 This action is pending in the United States District Court for the Southern District of New York.

 Get Help